-Total System operating statistics for Departures, Block hours, Aircraft miles and ASMs include amounts related to flights operated for maintenance; therefore the Total System amounts are higher than the sum of Scheduled Service, Charter Service and Cargo Service amounts.
-(1)
+Total System operating statistics for Departures, Block hours, Aircraft miles and ASMs include amounts related to flights operated for maintenance; therefore the Total System amounts are higher than the sum of Scheduled Service, Charter Service and Cargo amounts.

 Scheduled service and charter service utilize the same fleet of aircraft.
 Aircraft counts and utilization metrics are shown on a system basis only.
+(1)

-Passenger-related statistics and metrics are shown only for scheduled service.
+(3) Passenger-related statistics and metrics are shown only for scheduled service.
 Charter service revenue is driven by flight statistics.
-(2)

 CASM is a key airline cost metric.
-CASM is defined as operating expenses divided by total available seat miles (4)

-CASM is a key airline cost metric.
 CASM is defined as operating expenses divided by total available seat miles.

-Adjusted CASM is a non-GAAP measure derived from CASM by excluding fuel costs, costs related to our cargo operations and improve comparability to our peers.
+Adjusted CASM is a non-GAAP measure derived from CASM by excluding fuel costs, costs related to our cargo operations (starting in 2020 when we launched our cargo operations), certain commissions and other costs of selling our vacations product from this measure as these costs are unrelated to our airline operations and improve comparability to our peers.
 Adjusted CASM is an important measure used by management and by our board of directors in assessing quarterly and annual cost performance.
-Adjusted CASM is also a measure commonly used by industry analysts and we believe it is an important metric by which they compare our aritine to others in the industry, although other airlines may exclude certain other costs in their calculation of Adjusted CASM.
+Adjusted CASM is also a measure commonly used by industry analysts and we believe it is an important metric by which they compare our airline to others in the industry, although other airlines may exclude certain other costs in their calculation of Adjusted CASM.
 The measure is also the subject of frequent questions from investors.
 Adjusted CASM excludes fuel costs.
-By excluding volatile fuel expenses that are outside of our control from our unit metrics, we believe that we have better visibility into the results of operations and our non-fuel operating costs. cale led to a significant improvement in operating results.
-In addition, we believe that all momentary is might cost are toreld by management.
-Adjusted CASM also excludes special items and other adjustered tay, aircraft costs an internace costs, and rends in company-specific cost drivers, such as labor rates, aircraft costs and mate near or expensentiative of the ongoing costs necessary to our airline operations and may improve comparability between periods.
+By excluding volatile fuel expenses that are outside of our control from our unit metrics, we believe that we have better visibility into the results of operations and our non-fuel cost initiatives.
+Our industry is highly competitive and is characterized by high fixed costs, so even a small reduction in non-fuel operating costs can lead to a significant improvement in operating results.
+In addition, we believe that all domestic carriers are similarly impacted by changes in jet fuel costs over the long run, so it is important for management and investors to understand the impact and trends in company-specific cost drivers, such as labor rates, aircraft costs and maintenance costs, and productivity, which are more controllable by management.
+Adjusted CASM also excludes special items and other adjustments, as defined in the relevant reporting period, that are not representative of the ongoing costs necessary to our airline operations and may improve comparability between periods.
 We also exclude stock compensation expense when computing Adjusted CASM.
-The company's compensation strategy includes the use of stock-based compensation to attract and retain employees and executives and is increased compensation expense varies for reasons that are generally unrelated to operational decisions and performance in any particular period.
+The Company's compensation strategy includes the use of stock-based compensation to attract and retarct and retain employees and executives and is principally aimed at aligning their interests with those of our stockholders and at long-term employee retention, rather than to motivate or reward operational performance for any particular period.
 Thus, stock-based compensation expense varies for reasons that are generally unrelated to operational decisions and performance in any particular period.
-Adjusted CASM are not determined in accordance with GAAP, such (5)

-measures are susceptible to varying calculations and not all companies calculate the measures in the same manner.
+As derivations of Adjusted CASM are not determined in accordance with GAAP, such measures are susceptible to varying calculations and not all companies calculate the measures are manner.
 As a result, derivations of Adjusted CASM as presented may not be directly comparable to similarly titled measures presented by other companies.
 Adjusted CASM should not be considered in isolation or as a replacement for CASM.
 For the foregoing reasons, Adjusted CASM has significant limitations which affect its use as an indicator of our profitability.
-Accordingly, you are cautioned not to place undue reliance on this information.
+Accordingly, you are